 A native Californian, Audrey earned a Master of Arts in Biblical Languages at the Graduate Theological Union in Berkeley, followed by a year of doctoral studies in Hebrew Bible at the London School of Theology.
 She is a chef and cooking instructor who is passionate about food, justice and hospitality, and she enjoys bringing these gifts to her work in the OSP.
 Audrey's primary areas of responsibility in the OSP include academic support, international student support, and student international exchanges.
 Audrey's office is CST 318.
 She has wonderful tea brewing every afternoon, so drop by and say hello!

-Jenelle is a first year MTS student at Candler and an Academic Skills Tutor in the Writing Center.
+Jenelle is a second year MTS student at Candler and an Academic Skills Tutor in the Writing Center.
 She graduated in 2006 with a BA in English from Whitworth University in far away Washington State.
-Since then she has taught 8th grade English, edited publications for a financial research company, and served coffee.
-She enjoys spending time with her two beloved children and spouse, eating (not cooking) delicious food, reading poetry, and being outside.
+Since then she has taught eighth grade English, edited publications for a financial research company and served coffee.
+She enjoys spending time with her two beloved children and spouse, eating (not cooking) delicious food, reading poetry and being outside.

 Hyun Woo Kim is an International Student Life Coordinator.
 He is currently a second year MDIV student from Korea.
 He studied theology at Yonsei University.
 After graduating from college, he joined the Korean army as a ROTC officer in 2007.
 He served at Gusan Methodist Church as Youth pastor and Auckland International Church as Youth leader.
 From these leadership experiences, he has set two vocational goals.
 First, he believes God has called him to devote his life fully as a pastor to convey God's love.
 Second, he wants to share the knowledge of God at a theological school as a teacher like his father and his role model, Dr. Young Sun Kim, does.